 The Wilson Creek area serves as the drainage to massive Grandfather Mountain; that alone should suggest water aplenty.
 Add to that the rugged terrain at the base of the Blue Ridge Escarpment and there are bountiful waterfalls, many of which conclude in deep pools.
 One of the bigger, more accessible pools is at Hunt-Fish Falls, a 0.75-mile hike down from pullout parking off Milepost FS 464.
-Even on the hottest days, this pool is cold at the surface – dive three or four feet down for a truly lung-squeezing thrill.
+Even on the hottest days, this pool is cold at the surface – dive 3 or 4 feet down for a truly lung-squeezing thrill.
 A spacious rock slab with good exposure offers quick drying and warming.

 3 Skinny Dip Falls, Pisgah National Forest

 3 Skinny Dip Falls, Pisgah National ForestBlue Ridge Parkway Milepost 417See on map

 The Blue Ridge Parkway between N.C.
 Highways 276 and 215 is loaded with waterfalls and pools, the best known of which is Skinny Dip Falls.
 Though its name might be part of the allure, you won’t be disappointed after your 20-minute hike down to find swimmers appropriately clothed.
 You’ll also find a high mountain creek, Yellowstone Prong, playfully cutting through a Southern Appalachian hardwood forest, pausing here and there to form inviting splash pools.
 It’s another must-try for your North Carolina natural swimming hole checklist.

 4 Carolina Hemlocks Recreation Area

 4 Carolina Hemlocks Recreation AreaBurnsvilleSee on map

 Could there be such a thing as a tubing and swimming hole resort?
 There is: the Carolina Hemlocks Recreation Area, which sits on a stretch of the South Toe River that has a large number of great places to wallow in the bracing waters that drain from the Black Mountains.
 It’s also the highest mountain range in the East with elevations approaching 6,700 feet.
 Wander through the Carolina Hemlocks Campground, home to more than 30 campsites, where you can expect lots of people, but lots of options as well.

 5 Schoolhouse Falls, Panthertown Valley